unfoldtoolbox/Unfold.jl/docs/src/HowTo/multiple_events.md

 # How to model multiple events

-When dealing with overlapping data, it is often necessary to plot multiple events.
+When dealing with overlapping data, it is often necessary to model multiple eventtypes (e.g. fixations, stimuli, responses).

 ### Load Example Data
 ```@example main